abrobston/isolated-task/README.md

 Requirements
 ------------

-1. Visual Studio 2008, for now (other versions may be forthcoming)
+1. Visual Studio 2008 or 2013.
+2010 and 2012 may also work with the 2013
+   version of the solution, but I have not tested those versions.
-2. To build the solution, [WiX Toolset 3.8](http://wixtoolset.org/) is required
+2. To build the solution, [WiX Toolset 3.8](http://wixtoolset.org/) is required.
+   Version 3.9 does not seem to integrate with Visual Studio 2008.
+If you are only using the VS2013 solution, version 3.9 of WiX will probably work.
 3. To sign the IsolatedTask DLL, you will [need your own signing key](http://msdn.microsoft.com/en-us/library/ms247123(v=vs.90).aspx)
 4. Optional: To sign the MSI, you will need an installation of the Windows SDK in order to use Signtool.exe as well as your